threefoldtecharchive/rivine/doc/api/Wallet.md

   // become unavailable when the wallet is locked.
   "unlocked": true,

-  // Number of siacoins, in hastings, available to the wallet as of the most
+  // Number of coins, in hastings, available to the wallet as of the most
   // recent block in the blockchain.
-  "confirmedsiacoinbalance": "123456", // hastings, big int
+  "confirmedcoinbalance": "123456", // hastings, big int

-  // Number of siacoins, in hastings, that are leaving the wallet according
+  // Number of coins, in hastings, that are leaving the wallet according
   // to the set of unconfirmed transactions.
 Often this number appears
   // inflated, because outputs are frequently larger than the number of coins
   // being sent, and there is a refund.
 These coins are counted as outgoing,
   // and the refund is counted as incoming.
 The difference in balance can be
-  // calculated using 'unconfirmedincomingsiacoins' - 'unconfirmedoutgoingsiacoins'
+  // calculated using 'unconfirmedincomingcoins' - 'unconfirmedoutgoingcoins'
-  "unconfirmedoutgoingsiacoins": "0", // hastings, big int
+  "unconfirmedoutgoingcoins": "0", // hastings, big int

-  // Number of siacoins, in hastings, are entering the wallet according to
+  // Number of coins, in hastings, are entering the wallet according to
   // the set of unconfirmed transactions.
 This number is often inflated by
-  // outgoing siacoins, because outputs are frequently larger than the amount
+  // outgoing coins, because outputs are frequently larger than the amount
   // being sent.
 The refund will be included in the unconfirmed incoming
-  // siacoins balance.
+  // coins balance.
-  "unconfirmedincomingsiacoins": "789", // hastings, big int
+  "unconfirmedincomingcoins": "789", // hastings, big int

   // Number of blockstakes available to the wallet as of the most recent block
   // in the blockchain.